 - acted as a whistleblower.1

 If your employer violates any of these rights, you can often file a lawsuit against them.
-Though in some cases, simply meeting with HR and discussing your concerns can resolve the issue.
+In some cases, simply meeting with HR to discuss your concerns can resolve the issue.

 While refusing to cooperate can stop a workplace investigation into potential criminal activity, your employer may forward its investigation report to law enforcement to continue the investigation process.